 As we seek to pivot so that our attention is not taken solely by what is transient and unpredictable, it can be confusing to know where to begin, with so many options available.

-In January 2021, The School of Meditation is offering a range of options for those wanting to establish a regular meditation practice, or those curious to try meditation for the first time.
+Throughout 2022, The School of Meditation is offering a range of options for those wanting to establish a regular meditation practice, or those curious to try meditation for the first time.
 All of the options offered by the School are simple ways to begin to access the peace and ease of being that lie just beneath the surface of the mind.

 Many have found that the help, guidance and support of the Introductory Course is just what they need to help them get started with meditation.

 All of these opportunities can be accessed via the School of Meditation, check out your options here.